drcallaway/tab-boss/README.md

 # tab-boss

-Tab manager for Chromium browsers
+Tab Boss is an open source browser extension for managing tabs in Chrome.